 Mobility in the city: clean, safe, stress-free

-The mobility sector is very dynamic: Digitization, electrification and automation have the potential to fundamentally change mobility.
-At the same time, attitudes and mobility behavior are also changing - e.g. some population groups are increasingly using means of transport flexibly and linking them together.
+The mobility sector is full of dynamics: Digitization, electrification and automation have the potential to fundamentally change mobility.
+At the same time, attitudes and mobility behavior are also changing; for example many people are increasingly using means of transport flexibly and linking them together - they are traveling multimodally.

-The BMBF wants to contribute with the research agenda to the fact that the change in mobility is accompanied by greater sustainability.
-So far, the transport sector has a significant impact on people and the environment, inter alia, through climate-damaging greenhouse gas emissions, local pollution, noise and land use.
-In addition, infrastructure is partly overburdened and not easily accessible to everyone, which restricts individual mobility.
+The BMBF wants to contribute with the research agenda "Sustainable Urban Mobility" to the fact that the change in mobility is accompanied by greater sustainability.
+So far, the transport sector has placed a considerable burden on people and the environment, including climate-damaging greenhouse gas emissions, local pollution, noise and, not least, the consumption of land and resources.
+In addition, the infrastructure is partly overloaded and not easily accessible to everyone, which restricts individual mobility.

-Sustainable mobility becomes concrete locally.
+Sustainable mobility is shaped and becomes concrete locally.
 The research agenda therefore focuses on cities and peri-urban areas.
 Sustainability, thus, encompasses ecological, social and economic aspects.
 The task is,

 - to minimize transport-related emissions and resource consumption,

-- to ensure individual needs, security, free development and participation of all population groups, and
+- to ensure individual needs, health, safety, free development and participation of all population groups, and

 - to strengthen social welfare, competitiveness and quality of the city's business location.

-The BMBF will help local authorities to work together with relevant players from economy, civil society and science, to agree on these requirements and to find locally suitable answers.
+The BMBF supports local authorities, among others, to work together with relevant players from business, civil society and science, to agree on these requirements and to find locally suitable answers.

 How do we accomplish the transformation?

 Technological approaches alone are not enough to solve sustainability issues in the transport sector.
-These must be brought together with individual preferences and possibilities of municipalities.
+Rather, these must be brought together with individual preferences and design options.
 Therefore, the research agenda relies on a systemic approach.
 Changes occur in the interplay of technologies, urban and infrastructure planning, social behavior as well as societal and individual needs.
-By promoting systemic mobility research, the BMBF aims to identify the starting points which are suitable for more sustainable mobility.
+By promoting sustainable urban mobility research, the BMBF aims to identify the starting points which are suitable for a mobility of the future.

 How can research contribute to sustainable mobility?

-Transformation of the mobility system is a longstanding process - at the same time, rapid and effective impulses to relieve the cities are necessary and possible.
+Transformation of the mobility system is a longstanding process - at the same time, effective impulses to relieve the cities are necessary and possible in the short term.
 The objective of the funding is, firstly, to bring sustainability innovations into practice.
-Secondly, a sound basis for long-term innovation and transformation management should be created.
+Secondly, a sound basis for long-term innovation and transformation management is to be created.